KNIGHTTH0R/social-impact-mission-control-social/readme.md

 #Mdump - Social Mediocrity
 tl;dr: Generates a profile of a company's public social interactions, mongo's it, and exposes via the usual json get/post

-This was a hack from the Social Impact Hackathon developed during an additional modding day, a component of the larger "Mission Control" v2 dashboard project. (https://github.com/atleastimtrying/missiondump)
+This was a hack from the Social Impact Hackathon developed during an additional modding day, a component of the larger "Mission Control" v2 dashboard project. (https://github.com/atleastimtrying/missiondump) and (https://github.com/hrickards/social_impact)
 ##Usage
 ***
 "http://msom.eu01.aws.af.cm/index.php/companies/<company>" -> Returns the data for specified company